-Representative Supervision Duties - Supervises offenders to maximize adherence to imposed conditions, reduce risk to the community, and to provide correctional treatment as necessary.
+Representative Supervision Duties - Supervises individuals to maximize adherence to imposed conditions, reduce risk to the community, and to provide correctional treatment as necessary.
 Develops and implements supervision plans.
-Contacts offenders through office and community visits and by telephone.
+Contacts persons under supervision through office and community visits and by telephone.
 Investigates employment/sources of income, lifestyle and associates, which will help to assess risk and compliance factors.
-Responsible for detection of substance abuse and implementing the necessary treatment or violation proceedings of appropriate offenders.
-Communicates with other organizations and persons concerning offenders' behavior and conditions of supervision.
+Responsible for detection of substance abuse and implementing the necessary treatment or violation proceedings when appropriate.
+Communicates with other organizations and persons concerning person's under supervision behavior and conditions of supervision.
 Detects and investigates violations and implements appropriate alternatives and sanctions; reports violations to the appropriate authorities.
 Prepares reports, which may include application of U.S. Sentencing Commission revocation guidelines.
 Makes recommendations for disposition.
 Testifies at revocation hearings.

 Representative Pretrial Duties - Conducts pretrial investigations concerning persons charged with a federal criminal offense when they are arrested or summoned to the Court.
-Prepares pretrial reports for the court with recommendations regarding risk of flight or risk of danger to the community pending trial/court resolution of their impending offense.
-Gathers comprehensive, factual information, which requires interviewing offenders and their families, as well as investigating prior record and financial status of the offender through collateral sources (such as arresting authorities, U. S. Attorney's Office, family and community members).
+Prepares pretrial reports for the court with recommendations regarding risk of flight or risk of danger \\Starting classification level and salary to the community pending trial/court resolution of their impending offense.
+Gathers are dependent upon education, comprehensive information, which requires interviewing defendants and their families, as well qualifications. as investigating prior record and financial status of the defendant through collateral sources (such as arresting authorities, U. S. Attorney's Office, family, and community members).
 Provides written and/or verbal assistance to the court regarding pretrial procedures in a clear, logical, and concise format.
 Supervises defendants while on bond to maximize adherence to imposed conditions of bond, reduce risk to the community, and to provide correctional treatment as necessary.